 - 1. Optional: Click Add alert to include investigation-based (Finder) alerts to the role.
 A dialog to specify the alert pops up. - 1.
 Export an alert or a folder of alerts from the Finder to the clipboard. - 2.
 Paste the contents of the clipboard on the dialog of the wizard. - 3.
 Click Add.
-The dialog to paste the alert closes and the alert is added to the Alerts list of the role. - ♦ The syslog notification mechanism of global alerts is local to the Engine where the global alert was created and, therefore, not propagated to other Engines via roles.
+The dialog to paste the alert closes and the alert is added to the Alerts list of the role. - The syslog notification mechanism of global alerts is local to the Engine where the global alert was created and, therefore, not propagated to other Engines via roles.
 If you add a global alert with syslog notification enabled to a role, only the email notification mechanism is propagated to the users with that role. - 2.
 Repeat the previous step to add as many alerts as the role needs. - 3.
-Click Finish to end the wizard.
-The new role is added to the list of the Roles dashboard.
+Click Next.